 Skip to main content

-A session is an ongoing, structured interaction between you and .
-A session includes your full conversation history, relevant context, and any tool based actions have performed on your behalf, all within the current branch.
-Sessions are designed to help you work more efficiently.
-They are:
+Each time you chat with in or , you start a new session.
+A session is an ongoing, structured interaction between you and , which includes your full conversation history, relevant context, and any tool based actions have performed on your behalf in your branch or chosen branch in .
+Sessions are:

 • Context-aware: build on prior messages within the same session, allowing for more coherent, informed responses across multiple prompts.

-• Session-scoped: Your chat with remains active and visible in the panel as long as you’re working in the same project and branch.
+• Session-scoped: In , your chat with remains active and visible in the panel as long as you’re working in the same project and branch.
 Once you close a branch, your conversation is saved in your conversation history.

 • Multiple choice questions: Choose from predefined options, or provide your own answer with the “Other” option.